Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

 Sharing a bed with your baby can be detrimental for various reasons.
 One is that co-sleeping may be one of the leading causes of Sudden Infant Death Syndrome — better known as SIDS.
 SIDS is what happens when an infant under the age of 1 dies from unknown causes.

-Practicing safe sleep practices, including encouraging your baby to sleep alone, is key in the prevention of SIDS (source).
+Practicing safe sleep practices, including encouraging your baby to sleep alone, is vital in the prevention of SIDS (source).

 When Newborns Sleep The Night